NVIDIA/OptiX_Apps/README.md

 * CMake 3.17 or newer.
 (Tested with CMake 3.24.2.
 The OptiX Toolkit requires 3.23.)

 3rdparty library setup:

+* Update the submodules to get `fastgltf` and other libraries (*git submodule update --init --recursive*).
 * From the Windows *Start Menu* (Windows' search bar might not find it!), open the *x64 Native Tools Command Prompt for VS2017* or *x64 Native Tools Command Prompt for VS2019* or *x64 Native Tools Command Prompt for VS2022*
 * Change directory to the folder containing the `3rdparty.cmd`.
 This command assumes that CMake is installed in `C:\Program Files\cmake\bin\cmake.exe`.
 If you are using the CMake installed with Microsoft Visual Studio, please adjust `3rdparty.cmd` to the proper executable location or `cmake.exe` when it's inside the PATH environment variable, which is not the default when installing CMake versions from cmake.org.
 * Execute the command `3rdparty.cmd`.
-This will automatically download GLFW 3.3, GLEW 2.1.0, and ASSIMP archives from sourceforge.com or github.com (see `3rdparty.cmake`) and unpack, compile and install them into the existing `3rdparty` folder in a few minutes.
+This will automatically download GLFW 3.4, GLEW 2.1.0, and ASSIMP archives from sourceforge.com or github.com (see `3rdparty.cmake`) and unpack, compile and install them into the existing `3rdparty` folder in a few minutes.
 * Note that the GLTF_renderer added github sub-modules of which the `fastgltf` repository is automatically built for Debug and Release targets but can only install one of the static libraries into the lib folder where the `FindFastGLTF.cmake` is looking for it because the filenames are identical.
 The 3rdparty.cmake script will install the **Release** target!
 Before building Debug targets of the GLTF_renderer, copy the `fastgltf.lib` from its Debug output folder (e.g. `3rdparty\fastgltf\build\msvc-14.3\Debug`) to the `3rdparty\fastgltf\lib` folder.
 * Close the *x64 Native Tools Command Prompt* after it finished.